Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 Subletting vs. Sharing Accommodation

-Subletting means the tenant rents out part or all of their leased unit to another person — called the subtenant.
+- Subletting means the tenant sublets part or all of their leased unit to another person—called the subtenant.

-Sharing accommodation, on the other hand, usually involves co-living without a formal lease between the occupants.
+- Sharing accommodation, on the other hand, involves co-living without a formal lease between occupants.

-In subletting, there’s always a written sublease Dubai agreement that legally connects the tenant and the subtenant.
+- In subletting, there’s always a written sublease agreement that legally connects the tenant and subtenant.

 Key Terms Simplified

-Landlord: The property owner who signed the main tenancy contract Dubai.
+- Landlord: The property owner who signed the main tenancy contract in Dubai.

-Sub-tenant: The person who rents the property from the original tenant under a sublet Dubai arrangement.
+- Subtenant: The person who rents from the original tenant under a sublet arrangement in Dubai.

-The tenant remains responsible to the landlord under the main contract.
+- The tenant remains legally responsible to the landlord under the main contract.

-A sublease agreement is formed between the tenant and sub-tenant — but it’s valid only with landlord permission in Dubai.
+- A sublease agreement is formed between tenant and subtenant—but it’s valid only with landlord permission in Dubai.

 For legal details, review Law No. 26 of 2007 and its amendment Law No. 33 of 2008.